Create A Salon Marketing Plan That Actually Works

 To start with it is best to do the absolute minimum to achieve the outcome.

-What I mean by this is; concentrate on making the core changes for the first 1 – 3 months, once these are automated, you can start to add in more marketing actions.
+Concentrate on making the core changes for the first 1 – 3 months, once these are automated, you can start to add in more marketing actions.

 Past 1 year you should have at least the core marketing events on autopilot.

-BTW.
 Do not think of this marketing plan as one year, think about the longevity in what you are doing.
 The strategy you put in today may only see results in 6 months time, but once your audience begins to grow your salon gets more reach, so that the impact of your marketing, beyond 6 - 12 month is greater.

-~ 4 TO 8 HRS per week
+~ 4 TO 8 HRS EVERY WEEK

 Make as much effort booking in marketing time as you do booking in clients